LB/Prizma Riga: History

-The club played in the Vtoraya Liga from 1974-1978, but were promoted to the Pervaya Liga for two years (1979 and 1980) before they were again relegated to the Vtoraya Liga.
+The club played in the Soviet Vtoraya Liga (Second League) from 1974-1978, but were promoted to the Pervaya Liga (First League) for two years (1979 and 1980) before they were again relegated to the Vtoraya Liga.

-After the Soviet Union broke up, the club participated in the now professional Latvian Hockey League.
-They won the league title in 1997.
+After the restoration of Latvian independence, the club participated in the now professional Latvian Hockey League.
+They won the league title in 1997, before partnering up with HK Prizma.
+After 2002, an LB amateur team played in the second division, and youth teams have taken part in activities, usually within the HK Sāga or Prizma clubs.